 Madoc - IIIF transcription, annotation and crowdsource platform

-Madoc is an Omeka S based platform for the display, enrichment, and curation of III-based digital objects.
+Madoc is an Omeka S based platform for the display, enrichment, and curation of IIIF-based digital objects.
 The platform is a combination of open source services and technology, bound together to provide a single management interface for IIIF collections.
 Madoc uses well defined Open web standards like IIIF, W3C Web Annotations and Linked Data.

 Madoc Entity annotation